EarlGlynn/HAVV-analysis/README.md

 ---
 # Technical information

+This approach starts with the authorative Social Security HAVV data source and provides complete data provenance through the creation of derived files or plots.

 ## HAVV First Look

 The RStudio notebook **HAVV-First-Look.Rmd** downloads the current HAVV Excel file from the Social Security site and provides a first look at the 700+ sheets in the file.

-Output files and folders are created in a subfolder with the name of the current sheet (for now the third one in the downlaoded Excel file).
+Output files and folders are created in a subfolder with the name of the current sheet (for now the third one in the downloaded Excel file).
 The current sheet and subfolder name has format **yyyy-mm-dd** which currently is **2024-05-25**.
-As HAVV data is updated when new sheets, future runs will automaticlaly create folders with the latest sheet name.
+As HAVV data is updated when new sheets, future runs will automatically create folders with the latest sheet name.
 This allows easy comparison over time.

 [Many Excel files have a sheetname prefix so they will have distinct names -- this is to avoid a problem since Microsoft does not allow two Excel files with the same to be opened at the same time for comparison.]